DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

  ![Cabled ADC Board with Mezannine in Warm](CabledADCtestboard_horizontal.jpg)

 # 2) Basket and board assembly instructions

-## a) Vertical insertion:

  * Make sure dewar is covered and moisture is wiped off the lip
  * Connect DRY basket above covered dewar

+## a) Vertical insertion:

-  * Place board in the basket.
+ * Place board in the basket as shown.

  ![Basket cabled and ready](cabled_basket_2.jpg)

  * Connect cables to DAQ computer making sure cables are dressed properly and there is enough slack:

      - Ethernet cable is connected to back of DAQ computer to slot labeled DAQ
      - USB cable from blaster is connected to one of the two USB connectors in the front of the computer